Page images

 Lond.

 The Union Liturgy.
 1837, 12mo.
-Family Prayers for Morning and Even. ing throughout the year, &c.
+Family Prayers for Morning and Even-| ing throughout the year, &c.
 By John Morison, D.D.
 Lond.
 Fisher and Co.
 1847, imp.
 8vo.
 18s.

 A Guide to Family Devotion, by the Rev. Alexander Fletcher, D.D.
 Lond.
 1844, 4to.
 17. 53.
 People's edition, 15s.
 Eight various editions.
-This popular volume in the late edition contains 733 Hymns, 730 Prayers, and 730 passages of Scripture, with appropriate Reflections.
-30,000 copies have been sold.
+This popular

 The Book of Family Prayer, comprising a Course of Original Prayers, for every Morning and Evening in the year, with an Introductory Essay on Family Worship, by the Rev. C. Brydges, edited by the Rev. C. J. Goodhart and the Rev. C. Holloway.
 Lond.
 4to.
 1844, 955 pages, 17.
 58. The Prayers are written by a

-delightful for its choicest pleasures of piety.
+delightful for its choicest pleasures of The Paradise of the Christian Soul, piety.
 By James Merle Horst.
 Translated by Dr. Pusey, Lond.
 J. H. Parker, 1847, 18mo.-1850, 18mo.
 2 vols.
 6s.
 6d.

 Contents.-1.
 A Booke of the Forme of C. P. &c.
 Fourth edition.
 Middleburgh,